kirithikka/web-directory/README.md

         - Create websites
             - url should be valid
             - name, url and description can have a maximum of 255 characters
-            - category should be valid
+            - categories should be a valid array (only the ids present in the categories table)